awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. \(Optional\) Select the **Use trace collection** option to configure your tasks to route trace data from your application to AWS X\-Ray\.
 When this option is selected, Amazon ECS creates an AWS Distro for OpenTelemetry container sidecar which is preconfigured to send the trace data\.
 For more information, see [Collecting application trace data](trace-data.md)\.
 **Important**
-When enabling trace collection, your task definition requires a task IAM role with the required permissions\.
+When using trace collection, your task definition requires a task IAM role with the required permissions\.
 For more information, see [Required IAM permissions for AWS Distro for OpenTelemetry integration with AWS X\-Ray](trace-data.md#trace-data-iam)\.

 1. \(Optional\) Select the **Use metric collection** option to collect and send metrics for your tasks to either Amazon CloudWatch or Amazon Managed Service for Prometheus\.
 When this option is selected, Amazon ECS creates an AWS Distro for OpenTelemetry container sidecar which is preconfigured to send the application metrics\.
 For more information, see [Collecting application metrics](metrics-data.md)\.